bodrick/awesome/TOPICS.md

 *   [zadam/trilium](https://github.com/zadam/trilium) - Build your personal knowledge base with Trilium Notes
 *   [responsively-org/responsively-app](https://github.com/responsively-org/responsively-app) - A modified web browser that helps in responsive web development.
 A web developer's must have dev-tool.
 *   [microsoft/playwright](https://github.com/microsoft/playwright) - Playwright is a framework for Web Testing and Automation.
 It allows testing Chromium, Firefox and WebKit with a single API.
 *   [typicode/lowdb](https://github.com/typicode/lowdb) - Simple to use local JSON database.
-Powered by plain JavaScript (supports Node, Electron and the browser)
+Use native JavaScript API to query.
+Written in TypeScript. (supports Node, Electron and the browser)
 *   [buttercup/buttercup-desktop](https://github.com/buttercup/buttercup-desktop) - :key: Cross-Platform Passwords & Secrets Vault
 *   [meetfranz/franz](https://github.com/meetfranz/franz) - Franz is a free messaging app for services like WhatsApp, Slack, Messenger and many more.
 *   [marktext/marktext](https://github.com/marktext/marktext) - 📝A simple and elegant markdown editor, available for Linux, macOS and Windows.